kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-3.md

 title: "Hecto, Chapter 3: Raw input and output"
 categories: [Rust, hecto]
 ---
 In this chapter, we will tackle reading from and writing to the terminal.
 But first, we need to make our code more idiomatically.
+Beware!
+The beginning of this chapter will contain a lot of prose, which you can safely skip if you are not interested.

 ## Writing idiomatic code
 Whenever you deal with newer languages such as Rust, you will often hear about _idiomatic_ code.
 Apparently, it is not enough to make the code solve a problem, it should be _idiomatic_ as well.
 Let's discuss first why this makes sense.
 We start off with a linguistic example: If I told you that with this tutorial, you could _kill two flies with one swat_, because you learn Rust and write your very own editor at the same time, would you understand my meaning?

 If you are a German, you would probably not have any trouble, because "Killing to flies with one swat" is a near-literal translation of a German saying.
 If you are Russian, "killing two rabbits with one shot" would be more understandable for you.
 But if you are not familiar with German or Russian, you would have to try and extract the meaning of these sentences out of the context.
 It's not terribly difficult, but it takes a bit of time, and if I would be talking to you, you would probably be missing my super important point while thinking about flies, rabbits and stones.
 The _idiomatic_ way of saying this in English is, of course, "To kill two birds with one stone".

 Writing idiomatic code is similar.
 It's easier to maintain for others, since it sticks to certain rules and conventions, which are what the designers of the language had in mind.
 Remember, your code is only reviewed when it doesn't work - either because a feature is missing and someone wants to extend it, or because it has a bug.
 Making it easier for others to read and understand your code is generally a good idea.

 We saw before that the Rust compiler can give you some advise on idiomatic code - for instance, when we prefixed a variable that we where not using with an underscore.
 My advise is to not ignore compiler warnings, your final code should always compile without warnings.